bradykrien/Dissertation_Magazine-Ecology/KrienDissertationDataReadMe.txt

 Links to other publicly accessible locations of the data:

 Links/relationships to ancillary or related data sets:

 --------------------
 DATA & FILE OVERVIEW
 --------------------

+Data were retrieved from the HathiTrust Research Center through their Extracted Features Library.

 File list (filenames, directory structure (for zipped files) and brief description of all data files):

 Relationship between files, if important for context:

 Additional related data collected that was not included in the current data package: